ni/VireoSDK/README.md

 Usage: ./test.js [options] [via test files]
 Options:
- -n                  Run the tests against the native vireo target (esh) -j                  Run the tests against the javascript target (vireo.js) -t [test suite]     Run the tests in the given test suite -l [test suite]     List the tests that would be run in given test suite,
+ -n                  Run the tests against the native vireo target (esh) -j                  Run the tests against the JavaScript target (vireo.js) -t [test suite]     Run the tests in the given test suite -l [test suite]     List the tests that would be run in given test suite,
                         or list the test suite options if not provided